sleekgeneral/mini_8085/README.md

 # Mini 8085
 This repository contains a mini project developed using the 8085 microprocessor.
-The project demonstrates the implementation of 18 essential operations including MOV, ACI, MVI, JUMP, CALL, ADC, ANA, and more.
+The project demonstrates the implementation of 20 essential operations including MOV, ACI, MVI, JUMP, CALL, ADC, ANA, and more.
 The primary objective of this project is to provide a practical understanding of how these operations work on the 8085 microprocessor.

 ## Operations Implemented
-This project includes the following 20 operations:
+This project includes the following 20 operations and it can perform 126 op codes:

 MOV R1,R2